aramis-lab/clinica/docs/Pipelines/Stats_Volume.md

 The `<group_1>-lt-<group_2>` means that the tested hypothesis is: "the measurement of `<group_1>` is lower than (`lt`) the measurement of `<group_2>`".
 The pipeline includes both contrasts so `*<group_2>-lt-<group_1>*` files are also saved.

-The full list of output files from the `statistics-volume-[correction]` pipeline can be found in the [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#statistics-volume-volume-based-mass-univariate-analysis-with-spm).
+The full list of output files from the `statistics-volume-[correction]` pipeline can be found in [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#statistics-volume-volume-based-mass-univariate-analysis-with-spm).

 ## Describing this pipeline in your paper